Bob Graham Round

 The Bob Graham Round is a fell running (hill running) challenge in the English Lake District.
 It is named after Bob Graham (1889–1966), a Keswick guest-house owner, who in June 1932 broke the Lakeland Fell record by traversing 42 fells within a 24-hour period.
 Traversing the 42 fells, starting and finishing at Keswick Moot Hall, involves 66 miles (106 km) with 26,900 feet (8,200 m) of ascent.

 The Round was first repeated, in a better time, in 1960 by Alan Heaton.
 Since then over 3000 individuals have completed the Round with the fastest time being 12hr 23m set by Jack Kuenzle in 2022, surpassing Kílian Jornet's record by almost 30 minutes.
-The women's record is 14hr 34m set by Beth Pascall in 2020.
+The women's record is 14hr 12m set by Katharina Hartmuth in 2026.
 The Lakeland 24 Hour record has also been improved with the current holder, Andy Berry, successfully reaching 78 summits in the allotted time.

 Along with the Paddy Buckley Round and the Ramsay Round, the Bob Graham Round is one of the classic big three mountain challenges in the United Kingdom.
 Some fifty-six individuals have completed all three.

 Bob Graham Round runner and supporters descending Skiddaw.